Published: 10:16, June 3, 2026 | Updated: 17:58, June 3, 2026

 He added that negotiations on the Ukraine conflict remain on hold, although Moscow is maintaining contact with Washington through existing channels.

-Russia's Foreign Ministry said on May 25 that the Russian armed forces were launching "consistent, systematic strikes" on Ukrainian military-industrial facilities in Kiev following the drone attack on a college building in Starobelsk in the Luhansk region.
+Russia's Foreign Ministry said on May 25 that the Russian armed forces were launching "consistent, systematic strikes" on Ukrainian military-industrial facilities in Kyiv following the drone attack on a college building in Starobelsk in the Luhansk region.

 Ukraine denied responsibility for the attack, saying its forces strike only military facilities and objects used for military purposes in accordance with international humanitarian law.

-Also on Tuesday, Ukraine's Energy Ministry said a Russian missile and drone attack on Ukraine's energy infrastructure overnight left residents in eight regions without electricity.
+In Kyiv, Ukraine's Energy Ministry said a Russian missile and drone attack on Ukraine's energy infrastructure overnight left residents in eight regions without electricity.

 READ MORE: Russia's Rosatom says Ukrainian drone struck Zaporizhzhia nuclear plant